Action

-Read morein owning your private home in the town centre? living as part of an Intentional & vibrant community? having more disposable income?
+to own a private home as part of an Intentional & vibrant community and have more disposable income.

 Savoy Village is a vision for an improved development within Sligo's Courthouse Block.
-Based on modern housing methods in developed cities, the CLH, (Community Led Housing) model is emerging not out of necessity but by popular demand.
+Based on modern housing methods in developed cities, the CLH, Community Led Housing models are gaining popularity.

-This website is intended to provide information on this growing housing model and collect local interest.
+This website is intended to provide information and collect local interest.

-Town centres are changing, we must adapt, be more proactive than reactive. residents will increase, we must ensure faster more orderly, more sustainable ways to accommodate and try lessen gentrification.
+Town centres are changing, we must adapt, be more proactive than reactive. residents will increase, we must ensure faster more orderly, more sustainable ways to accommodate and try limit gentrification.

 While CLH or any housing is easier from a greenfield site, sustainability wise, we're obliged to consider more brownfield.
 In particular town centre under utilised sites, like Sligo's Courthouse block.